Tom Daley knits away in between dives at Tokyo Olympics - NewsBreak

 Tom Daley knits away in between dives at Tokyo Olympics

-Tom Daley’s way of relaxing between dives off the 10-meter tower at the Olympics keeps him in stitches.
-Not the laughing kind, but the knitting and crocheting kind.
-The 27-year-old Brit took up the hobbies just before the coronavirus pandemic began locking the world down in March 2020.
-He taught himself by watching online tutorials, and learned from other divers and one of the British coaches, too.
-During lockdown, he had plenty of time to perfect his skills.www.kansascity.com
+TOKYO (AP) — Tom Daley’s way of relaxing between dives off the 10-meter tower at the Olympics keeps him in stitches.
+Not the laughing kind but the knitting and crocheting kind.
+The 27-year-old Brit took up the hobbies just before the coronavirus pandemic began in March 2020.
+He taught himself by watching online tutorials.
+He learned from other divers and one of the British coaches, too.
+Daley knits only during the preliminaries of competitions, when there are long stretches between dives, as a way to switch off his mind.
+Daley already won the 10-meter synchronized title in Tokyo.
+He's a top contender for the individual platform title, too.www.wcn247.com

 Comments / 0